Charles-Okoeguale/AI-knowledge-system/README.md

 - **Modularity**: Each feature is encapsulated in its own module, making it easier to manage and scale the application.
 - **Dependency Injection**: Leveraging NestJS's built-in dependency injection system to manage service instances and promote loose coupling.
 - **MongoDB**: Using MongoDB as the database for its flexibility and scalability, especially for handling document-based data.
+- **Monolithic Architecture**: The decision to use a monolithic architecture was made to simplify the development and deployment process.
+This approach allows for easier management of the codebase, as all components are contained within a single application.
+It also reduces the complexity of inter-service communication, which can be beneficial for smaller teams or projects in the early stages of development.
+As the application grows, this architecture can be refactored into microservices if needed.

 ## API Documentation